estruyf/doctor/docs/content/docs/options/_index.md

 `--cleanTopNavigation`
 : Allows you to specify if you want to remove all the navigation elements defined in the `TopNavigation` navigation before adding the new navigation structure.

+`--pageTemplate`
+: Name of the default page template to use for all the pages which will be created.

 ### `doctor.json`